The credit analysis

 My DSO Manager, the innovative credit management software

-Easy to implement, including intuitive and powerful features, My DSO Manager allows to manage efficiently your accounts receivable.
+Easy to implement, including intuitive and powerful features, My DSO Manager allows you to manage your accounts receivable.

-It will help to improve significantly cash (get paid faster by your customers), profitability (with less bad debts) and customers satisfaction (with quicker disputes resolution).
+It will help to significantly improve cash (get paid faster by your customers), profitability (with fewer bad debts) and customers satisfaction (with quicker dispute resolution).

-My DSO Manager includes many risk management functionnalities: custom scoring, links with financial information providers, risk reports, etc.
+My DSO Manager includes many risk management functions: custom scoring, links with financial information providers, risk reports, etc.

 See more with our online demo.